mzhengg/job-extraction-pipeline/README.md

 Now that all the data is stored in s3, we call `s3_to_redshift` to transfer only the csv files to redshift to make the data queryable and retrievable by the Metabase dashboard.

+AWS Redshift is essentially a PostgreSQL database.
+Thus, I use psycopg2 to connect to the redshift cluster.
+In order to do this, we need to give it 5 parameters: database name, port, master username, master password, and the host name.
+The database name, master username, and master password can be obtained from the `variables.tf` file when we used terraform to build the redshift cluster.
+The port can be obtained by going to AWS console -> Redshift -> Clusters -> Port.
+The host name can be obtained by going to AWS console -> Redshift -> Clusters -> Endpoint (make sure to remove the port and database name from the endpoint URL).

+The username and password cannot be exposed for security reasons.
+Therefore, I pass them in along with the AWS access keys when I run the container using the information in the .env file that I, once again, did not upload.

 #### Steps

 1. Build the image: